 Your legs power you through your most active habits: walking, running, swimming, lifting and so many others.
-So it should come as little surprise that the legs have the biggest muscles in the body: gluteus maximus (the buttock muscles), quadriceps (thigh muscles) and hamstrings (back thigh muscles).
+So it should come as little surprise that the legs have the biggest muscles in the body: gluteus maximus (butt), quadriceps (thighs) and hamstrings (back if the thighs).

 With all the activity, you may be tempted to think your legs are getting enough of a workout through everyday life.
 But it's important to dedicate a day or two in your weekly workout regimen to focus on your lower body.
 So here's your ultimate guide to leg day.